Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Theory and Methods

 The reciprocity relation between photovoltaic quantum efficiency and electroluminescent emission connects absorption and emission spectra.\cite{Rau2007} A compact form for the emitted photon flux spectrum under bias $V$ is

 where $A(E)$ is the device absorptance (or external quantum efficiency under ideal collection).
-Equation~\eqref{eq:emission_spectrum} implies that any thickness- or nanophotonics-induced change in $A(E)$ affects both $J_\mathrm{sc}$ and $J_{0,\mathrm{rad}}$.
+Equation~\eqref{eq:emission_spectrum} implies that any thickness- or nanophotonics-induced change in $A(E)$ affects both $J_\mathrm{sc}$ and $J_{0,\mathrm{rad}}$ (also, see Section 4, Supporting Information).

 In a reciprocal multijunction stack lacking intermediate mirrors, each junction can emit both upward and downward (two hemispheres).
 Allowing both forward and downward hemispheres doubles the radiative dark current prefactor and produces a radiative-voltage reduction $\Delta V=(k_BT_c/q)\ln 2$ at fixed generation.
 More importantly, downward emission from junction $i$ can be absorbed by junction $i+1$, if $E_{g,i}>E_{g,i+1}$, producing a luminescent-coupling current $J_\mathrm{LC}$.
-We model this effect using a minimal coupled detailed-balance chain (see Supplement Information), in which
+We model this effect using a minimal coupled detailed-balance chain (also, called luminescent coupling chain model, as further detailed in Section 5, Supporting Information), in which

 with $J^\downarrow_{\mathrm{rad},0}\equiv 0$.
 This model captures (i) the emission-channel entropy penalty (i.e., two-sided emission increases $J_0$), and (ii) the photon recycling and coupling that can boost the lower-junction current.
-We solve for the system maximum power point by coordinate-ascent optimization over the set of subcell voltages $\{V_i\}$.
+We solve for the system MPP by coordinate-ascent optimization over the set of subcell voltages $\{V_i\}$.